Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Conclusion

 \section{Conclusion}

 The Sloan Digital Sky Survey Legacy survey provides a useful database for looking at the alignment of relatively luminous galaxies with their surrounding large scale structure, as traced out by other galaxies in the survey.
-In our study, we found that highly luminous red galaxies, with $M_r < -21.05$, have a highly significant tendency for their images to have their long axes align with the long axis of the surrounding structure; this tendency is detectable at a $> 7.8 \sigma$ level from a projected length scale $r_p = 1$\,Mpc to $r_p = 30$\,Mpc.
-Fainter red galaxies, with $M_r > -21.05$, have a tendency to align in the same sense; however, the alignment signal has significance level $> 3.4 \sigma$ only at larger separations ($r_p > 18$\,Mpc).
-Blue galaxies have no statistically significant tendency, at the $3\sigma$ level, for their images to align with the surrounding distribution of galaxies.
+In our study, we found that highly luminous red galaxies, with $M_r < -21.78$, have a highly significant tendency for their images to have their long axes align with the long axis of the surrounding structure; this tendency is detectable at a $> 4.5 \sigma$ level for a projected length scale $0.1$\,Mpc $< r_p \leq 7.5$\,Mpc.
+Fainter red galaxies, with $M_r > -21.78$, have a tendency to align in the same sense; however, the alignment signal has significance level $> 4.3 \sigma$ in the range $1$\,Mpc $ < r_p < 3$\,Mpc.
+Blue galaxies have no statistically significant tendency for their images to align with the surrounding distribution of galaxies.